materialsvirtuallab/megnet/README.md

 <a name="megnet-framework"></a>
 # MEGNet framework

-The MatErials Graph Network (MEGNet) is an implementation of [DeepMind's graph networks][1] for universal machine learning in materials science.
+The MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[^1] for universal machine learning in materials science.
 We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"][2]).